sehrishahmedsangrasi/Carbon-Intensity-Monitor/README.md

-# Fetching And Processing Data From Api
+# Fetching And Processing Data From API

 ## Overview